BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 ---
 layout: post
-title: "Increase performance and stability by adding an Egress Controller"
+title: "Increase performance and stability by adding an Egress Controller in a cluster Kubernetes at AWS"
-description: "How to avoid ErrorPortAllocation on AWS NAT Gateways with PHP applications at scale"
+description: "How to avoid ErrorPortAllocation on AWS NAT Gateways, with PHP applications, at scale"
 author:
     name: Tanguy Falconnet
 avatar: